 A document published three years after his death attributed several pioneering winemaking methods to the monk, including :

 - Pruning to reduce yields but improve concentration

 - Careful treatment of the grapes to avoid breaking the skins and exposing the juice to the air

 - Multiple gentle pressings to minimise skin contact and extraction of tannins

 Moët & Chandon bought the brand name for their prestige cuvée in 1937.
-Today, Dom Perignon is part of the Moet Hennessy Louis Vuitton (LVMH) empire owned by France’s richest man, Bernard Arnault.
+Today, Dom Pérignon is part of the Moët Hennessy Louis Vuitton (LVMH) empire owned by France’s richest man, Bernard Arnault.
 It has been the Champagne of choice for numerous celebrities and royalty over the years.
-Memorably it chosen for the wedding of Lady Diana Spencer and Prince Charles in 1981.
+Memorably it was chosen for the wedding of Lady Diana Spencer and Prince Charles in 1981.

-There are three such plenitudes: the first (P1), which shows ‘harmony’, comes approximately eight years after the vintage, while the second (P2) takes ‘roughly 15 years’, 12 of which are spent on its lees.
-For the second plenitude, They’re looking for the peak of energy, intensity and vibrancy, showing the wine in high-definition and the third stage takes place between 30 and 40 years after the vintage with ‘no less than 20 years on its lees.
+P1 comes approximately eight years after the vintage, while P2 takes roughly 15 years, 12 of which are spent on its lees.
+P3 takes place between 30 and 40 years after the vintage, with no less than 20 years on its lees.

 In his masterclass at the Decanter Fine Wine Encounter 2018, Geoffroy described P2 as ‘beyond Champagne.’

 See our top-scoring vintages, as rated by our experts: